Contents

 • Area: Approximately 2.2 acres

-• Architectural Style: Gothic, Renaissance
+• Architectural style: Gothic, Renaissance

-• Main Architects: Arnolfo di Cambio, Michelozzo di Bartolomeo, Giorgio Vasari
+• Main architects: Arnolfo di Cambio, Michelozzo di Bartolomeo, Giorgio Vasari

-Architecture Style of Palazzo Vecchio
+Architecture of Palazzo Vecchio

 The Palazzo's design is marked by its perfectly symmetrical lines and stunning arches.
 The attention to detail is evident in the beautiful frescoes adorning the walls of its grand halls.
 The Gothic elements of the Palazzo's design can be seen in its large, pointed arches and high, vaulted ceilings.
 Meanwhile, the Renaissance influence is seen in the use of classical motifs, such as columns and pilasters, as well as the emphasis on symmetry and balance.

-Who Designed Palazzo Vecchio?
+Who designed Palazzo Vecchio?

 The design was a collaborative effort, possibly involving renowned architects such as Arnolfo di Cambio and Francesco Talenti.
 The result is a remarkable blend of architectural styles that has made Palazzo Vecchio an iconic symbol of the city.